uhi22/pyPLC/readme.md

 ## Other open topics
 - [*EvseMode*] [*PevMode*] Fill V2G messages as far as needed, to convince the car to accept it.
+- [*PevMode*] Implement SDP to get the chargers IPv6 address
 - [*PevMode*] Testing on real charger
 - improve docu (update layer diagram, improve hardware docu, add link to evse which provides the 5% PWM)
+- Resolve the todo-markers in the code
 - (and much more)

+## FAQ

+### Q1: What is the minimal setup, to catch the MAC addresses in the communication between a real charger and a real car?
+- Hardware: A TPlink TL-PA4010P homeplug adaptor, with the configuration for PEV.
+Modified according to the hardware manual https://github.com/uhi22/pyPLC/blob/master/doc/hardware.md
+- Software: Wireshark.
+Only wireshark.
+(The pyPlc project and the exi decoder is NOT necessary to sniff the MAC addresses.)

+### Q2: Is it possible to use this software, to make the car closing the relay, so that I'm able to draw energy out of the car?
+Good question.
+This depends on how strict the car is.
+This first hurdle is to convince the car, to close the relay.
+This is done after a successful PreCharge phase.
+And it depends on the implementation of the car, whether it needs physically correct voltage on the inlet before closing the relay, or whether it relies on the pretended voltage in the PreChargeResponse message.
+The second hurdle is, that the car may make a plausibilization between the expected current flow (charging) and the actually measured current flow (discharging).
+The car may stop the complete process, if the deviation is too high or/and too long.

+However, the software will help to explore and understand the behavior of the car.

+### Q3: Is it possible to use this software in a car without CCS, to make it ready for CCS charging?
+That's is definitely a goal, at it looks reachable.
+Of course, two aspects need to be considered:
+- This project is not a final product.
+Further development will be necessary to ensure compatibility with chargers, and make is flexible for practical use.
+- Some parts are not covered by this project at all, e.g. communication with the BMS, connector lock, safety considerations.